uchoavaz/gama-academy-desafio/README.md

 This deploy consists of using Github actions for an automated deploy of the application in Node.js in the ECS service with Fargate, from AWS.
 The workflow consists in:
   1. Set Aws Credentials in Github
   2. Deploy the application only setting apply or destroy and pushing the commit to the dev branch(dev environment) or master branch (prod environment).
+  3. Terraform will handle the deploy/destroy of aws infra.(Terraform state is stored in an s3 bucket).
+  4. Push docker image to ECR
+  5. Update task definition in ECS to get latest docker image.
-  3. Check for the CI/CD treadmill.
+  6. Check for the CI/CD treadmill status.
-  4. Use the application.
+  7. Use the application.

 GitHub Set credentials
 ------------